michaelmalick/vim-colors-bluedrake/readme.md

 different syntax groups are distinguished based on the location of the color on the color wheel rather than how bright the color is.

-The basic design and structure underlying bluedrake is similar to the incredibly well designed [solarized](http://ethanschoonover.com/solarized) color palette by Ethan Schoonover.
+The basic design and structure underlying bluedrake is similar to the [solarized](http://ethanschoonover.com/solarized) color palette by Ethan Schoonover.
 The main design difference is that in bluedrake the main content is colored using the blue accent color, whereas in solarized it is colored using a base color.
 In general, the base colors are not used for content in the bluedrake color scheme, resulting in all content being highlighted by colors that are the same hue.

 ![Color Palette](/screenshots/palette.jpg)
 ![Light Theme](/screenshots/screen.jpg)